deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

     </div>
 </div>

 As per the results in <d-cite key="toymodels"></d-cite>, the ReLU model focuses on the most significant features in the low sparsity regime (generally resulting in monosemanticity), while relying on superposition in the high sparsity regime (polysemanticity).
-With weaker signals for the most important features in the high sparsity regime, the model encodes multiple features in each neuron activation in order to minimize error of the sparse signals.
-Notably, the ReLU model uses antipodal pairs in the mapping of features in order to encode multiple features to single neurons.
+With weaker signals for the most important features in the high sparsity regime, the model encodes multiple features in each neuron activation to minimize error of the sparse signals.
+Notably, the ReLU model uses antipodal pairs in the mapping of features to encode multiple features to single neurons.
 This can be seen as a light-colored diagonal entry within $W^T W$ and a corresponding dark-colored off-diagonal entry within the same column.
 This antipodal mapping of features is a method that the model uses to compress more than one feature to one neuron.
 This antipodal mapping is more interpretable than other kinds of polysemanticity which occurs in subsequently-described activation functions which “speckle” multiple features into a single neuron, making it more difficult to determine how the superposition occurs in that model.

 The following is the phase diagram of the ReLU models: